What are Veronica Awards?

 Veronica Awards are given to outstanding direct service workers who espouse the Superstar Foundation’s mission of expanding the use of transformational relationships that are at the core of social service work.
 We do this because Relationships matter. (click to read more about the philosophy underpinning the Veronica Awards.)

 Direct service workers who win Veronica Awards receive a check from the Superstar Foundation and have their stories and numbers memorialized in our virtual hall of fame and at Social Solutions Corporate Offices in Baltimore.
-In 2011, the Superstar Foundation gave 4 awards of $5,000 to direct service workers selected by a panel of judges.
+In 2011 and 2012, the Superstar Foundation gave 4 awards of $5,000 to direct service workers selected by a panel of judges.

 Who is eligible for a Veronica Award?